hazihazboy123/replit-app/replit.md

-# JSON to Anki Converter
+# Medical JSON to Anki Converter

 ## Overview

-This is a Flask-based web application that converts JSON-formatted flashcard data into Anki deck files (.apkg).
-Users can either upload a JSON file or paste JSON data directly into a web form to generate downloadable Anki flashcard decks.
+This is a Flask-based web application that converts JSON-formatted medical flashcard data into advanced Anki deck files (.apkg).
+Designed specifically for medical students, it supports high-yield card highlighting, cloze deletions, hierarchical tags, image embedding, and notes sections.
+Users can either upload a JSON file or paste JSON data directly into a web form to generate downloadable Anki flashcard decks optimized for medical education.

 ## System Architecture